 A complimentary hunting license provides the license holder with the same privileges as a standard hunting license.
-DNR may issue a complimentary hunting license to the President of the United States, the governor of any state, or an official or an enforcement officer of the game and fish management agency of another state that reciprocally offers complimentary hunting licenses to Maryland counterparts.
+DNR may issue an annual complimentary hunting license to (1) the President of the United States; (2) the governor of any state; or (3) an official or an enforcement officer of the game and fish management agency of another state that reciprocally offers complimentary hunting licenses to Maryland counterparts.

-DNR may also issue a lifetime complimentary hunting license to (1) a Maryland resident who is certified as a former prisoner of war or as a 100% service-connected disabled American veteran and (2) an out-of-state person who is certified as a former prisoner of war or as a 100% service-connected disabled American veteran if the person's state of residence extends similar privileges to former prisoners of war or disabled veterans of this State.
+DNR may also issue a lifetime complimentary hunting license to Maryland residents and out-of-state individuals who meet certain conditions.
+A Maryland resident may receive a lifetime complimentary hunting license if the resident is certified as (1) a former prisoner of war; (2) an American veteran who the U.S. Department of Veteran Affairs determines is unemployable;25 or (3) a 100% service-connected disabled American veteran.
+An out-of-state individual may receive a lifetime complimentary hunting license if (1) the individual certifies that the individual is a former prisoner of war, an American veteran who the U.S. Department of Veterans Affairs determines is unemployable, or a 100% service-connected disabled American veteran and (2) the individual's state of residence extends similar privileges similar, reciprocal privileges to Maryland residents.
 A recipient of a lifetime complimentary hunting license is subject to statutory competency in firearms and hunter safety requirements.